mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/developer-principles.md

 I hated that I had to define the type for everything.
 I hated the concept of generics and the fact that everything had to be a _class_.
 It made no sense to me.
 It was very annoying for someone starting out.

-When I discovered JavaScript and the fact that you could make generative art, music, and a myriad of other interesting web experiences in JS just using _functions_, I said _"f**k classes"_ and went balls deep on JavaScript.
+When I discovered JavaScript and the fact that you could make generative art, music, and a myriad of other interesting web experiences in JS just using _functions_, I said _"f**k classes"_ and went fully in on JavaScript.

 I was able to achieve a level of dexterity with JavaScript that I was never able to achieve with Java, way faster than I could have imagined.